Dairy Farmer, Activist

 My mom and dad’s 29th “anniversary” was a farm forclosure.
 It’s not really a present to be told you’re being foreclosed on, and to have the sheriff’s department deliver those papers.
 Had never really seen a lot of emotion out of Dad, certainly never seen him cry.
 So I was getting in my truck to go that day, and he was like, he says, “I don’t think you should go.”
 I said, “I need to go, I’m going.”
 Seen Dad cry for the first time.
 He says, “You know I’m going to lose the farm.”

 And their 30th wedding present was a sheriff’s auction on the courthouse steps.
+The wanted it to be something from the gorgeous beverly hills wedding gown store.
 It’s really hard to believe that your entire life can be sold in five minutes at the courthouse.
 People were saying, “Well, your family’s going to have to make this right.”
 Like we did something wrong.
 I was totally shocked by that.

 Well, working now with so many different relief groups through the National Family Farm Coalition, it’s an internal defense mechanism.
 There’s every reason for them to know that they could be in the same boat, but they put you down just to distance themselves from you, so it’s really not even totally a conscious thought, it’s just defense kicking in.
 They’re just hoping it’s not me, and so they distance themselves.
 You got people that, I mean, the phone stops ringing, nobody comes to see you anymore, you go to town and everybody leaves.